- Über uns

 “When DBS Bank first started the journey to open source with MariaDB, it took a conservative approach, testing a single non-critical application.
 It was a success, so they tested three additional applications, including a payment service module – a key component of the bank’s offerings.
 Those, too, were a success.

 The MariaDB migration continued apace, and nearly two years into the journey DBS has more than 30 applications in production running on MariaDB, including some of the most complex applications for corporate banking services.
 Its commercial banking and integrated payment engines went live on MariaDB in August 2017 – the first two mission-critical apps to do so.

 Standardizing on MariaDB has been extremely successful for DBS.
 Key benefits include the following:

 MariaDB affords DBS the flexibility to use the topology that works best for it.
 DBS can create applications with microservices and deploy them through a container (such as Docker) to aid in resiliency, ease of deployment and independent scaling.

 With MariaDB, DBS sees cost savings of 30 to 70 percent, depending on the app and workload.
 There are no CPU fees to pay, so scaling out applications doesn’t automatically inflate costs like it can with proprietary databases.

 Real-time data streaming

-The MariaDB MaxScale database proxy’s change data capture (CDC) modules enable DBS to stream data automatically from MariaDB TX to Hadoop:
+The MariaDB MaxScale database proxy’s change data capture (CDC) modules enable DBS to stream data automatically from MariaDB to Hadoop:

-The Monyog monitoring tool included in MariaDB TX helps DBAs monitor everything from server status to query performance with a handy dashboard.
+The Monyog monitoring tool included in MariaDB Platform helps DBAs monitor everything from server status to query performance with a handy dashboard.
 DBS finds the database-comparison and conflict-monitoring features particularly useful, making troubleshooting and data duplication much easier.